 Yellow Ribbon Program

 If a student is eligible for this Post 9-11 benefit, Connecticut College will contribute $12,000 towards tuition and fees for two eligible undergraduates.
-The VA will contribute up to $18,078.
-The eligible applicant must complete the Request for Participation in the Yellow Ribbon Program available in the Financial Aid forms and publications section.
+Eligibility for the Yellow Ribbon program is determined on a first-come first-service basis.
+The VA will contribute up to $21,084.89.

 Consumer Information Disclosures